XSEDE/ipf/docs/COMMUNITY_SOFTWARE_SP_SETUP.md

 The steps to defining additional software publishing workflows:

 ## Create a new workflow config, with default Support Contact
-* make a copy of $IPF_ETC_PATH/workflow/glue2/RESOURCE_extmodules.json, in the same directory.
+* Make a copy of $IPF_ETC_PATH/workflow/glue2/RESOURCE_extmodules.json, in the same directory.
 You can name it whatever you'd like, but we will stick with RESOURCE_extmodules_sc1.json for this document.

-* edit RESOURCE_extmodules_sc1.json, changing the "default_support_contact": field to the new value for this set of software
+* Edit RESOURCE_extmodules_sc1.json, changing the "default_support_contact": field to the new value for this set of software

 ## Create a new matching periodic workflow config
-*make a copy of $IPF_ETC_PATH/workflow/glue2/RESOURCE_extmodules_periodic.json, in the same directory.
+* Make a copy of $IPF_ETC_PATH/workflow/glue2/RESOURCE_extmodules_periodic.json, in the same directory.
 Name it by the same convention as above, RESOURCE_extmodules_sc1_periodic.json

-*edit the RESOURCE_extmodules_sc1_periodic.json file, changing the "workflow" field from "glue2/RESOURCE_extmodules.json" to "glue2/RESOURCE_extmodules_sc1.json
+* Edit the RESOURCE_extmodules_sc1_periodic.json file, changing the "workflow" field from "glue2/RESOURCE_extmodules.json" to "glue2/RESOURCE_extmodules_sc1.json

 ## Create a new workflow init.d entry, with the proper MODULEPATH
-*make a copy of $IPF_ETC_PATH/init.d/ipf-RESOURCE-glue2-extmodules, calling it ipf-RESOURCE-glue2-extmodules-sc1
+* Make a copy of $IPF_ETC_PATH/init.d/ipf-RESOURCE-glue2-extmodules, calling it ipf-RESOURCE-glue2-extmodules-sc1

-*edit the ipf-RESOURCE-glue2-extmodules-sc1 file, changing the MODULEPATH variable to the correct MODULEPATH for the set of modules that have this Support Contact.
+* Edit the ipf-RESOURCE-glue2-extmodules-sc1 file, changing the MODULEPATH variable to the correct MODULEPATH for the set of modules that have this Support Contact.

 The last step is to copy the ipf-RESOURCE-glue2-extmodules-sc1 file to the appropriate system directory (typically /etc/init.d).
 You may need to perform a 'chkconfig --add' or equivalent.